Jamie Lyn (Smith) Fletcher

 At Bluffton, she was immediately pleased by the values that that exist on campus.
 “I felt like with absolute certainty that I was going to the right place.
 [Bluffton is] a good place with good people who can agree and disagree civilly, which is very hard to find.”

-As well as being encouraged by the campus community, Smith is also enthusiastic about her work as a professor.
+As well as being encouraged by the campus community, Fletcher is also enthusiastic about her work as a professor.
 “I love teaching college because it is such a great time in human development.
 There’s so much experience already in life, and yet still so much experience to come.
 There’s a great deal of curiosity and energy.”

-Considering her classes Smith says, “I hope that I can really craft my courses in a way that’s responsive to [students’] interests, while at the same time pushing them to invert and explore those interests.”
+Considering her classes Fletcher says, “I hope that I can really craft my courses in a way that’s responsive to [students’] interests, while at the same time pushing them to invert and explore those interests.”

-Smith encourages anyone interested in writing or the literary journal to pursue those interests.
+She encourages anyone interested in writing or the literary journal to pursue those interests.
 “You don’t have to be an English major to be a good writer.
 Some of the most interesting stories come from people who don’t have a traditional background of a major in English.”

 Cara Echols '19 student news and feature writer